 General Description of the Project

-Description: A planned 288 MW (ISO) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Broward-Thornborough Plant”).
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Broward-Thornborough Plant”).

-Location: The Broward-Thornborough site is located on approximately 19 acres, near the WMX landfill at Highway 834 (Sample Road) and Highway 91.
-The site lies between Highway 91 and Powerline Drive, less than 0.5 miles south of Sample Road.
+Location: The Broward-Thornborough Plant site is comprised of approximately 19 acres, near the Broward County Wastewater Treatment Facility at Highway 834 (Sample Road) and Highway 91.

-NERC Region: Southeast Power Pool
+NERC Region: FRCC

-Interconnecting Utility: Florida Power and Light
+Interconnecting Utility: Florida Power and Light (“FPL”)

-Zoning: The Broward-Thornborough site is zoned “Industrial”; such classification accommodates power generation projects.
+Zoning: The Broward-Thornborough Plant site is zoned “Industrial”; however, additional zoning permits will need to be obtained from the county in order to build the project.
+Re-zoning and/or special use permits are being pursued in order to achieve maximum equipment flexibility and the entire process is expected to be complete no later than December 31, 2000.

 Air Permit: The site is located in an attainment area for air permitting purposes.
-A non-P.S.D. permit for six GE LM6000 turbines has been filed.
+A non-PSD permit for six GE LM6000 turbines will be filed in July 2000.
 It is expected that approval will be received by October 2000.

-Transmission: The Broward-Thornborough site will be interconnected into a 230 kV line and will be located less than one mile from the Broward substation.
-A feasibility study request was executed with FP&L on June 9, 2000.
-It is expected that it will take 330 days to obtain the results from FP&L.
+Interconnection: The Broward-Thornborough Plant will be interconnected into a 230 kV line and will be located less than one mile from the Broward substation.
+An interconnection feasibility study request was executed with FPL on June 9, 2000 for 366 MW at this location.

-Fuel: The Broward-Thornborough site will be fueled by natural gas.
+Fuel: The Broward-Thornborough Plant will be configured for both natural gas and fuel oil.
 The facility will be interconnected into the Florida Gas Transmission (FGT) pipeline that lies less than 0.5 miles from the site.
-The assessment of the costs to build out the pipeline lateral to the Broward-Thornborough facility has not yet commenced.
 It is expected that gas compression will be required at the site and a study of these requirements is under way.

+Targeted Commercial

-Targeted Commercial Ops: As early as June 1, 2001.
+Operations: As early as June 1, 2001.

+Estimated Operating

-Estimated Ops Hours: The Broward-Thornborough site will be permitted for approximately 1,200-1,400 hours of annual operation at full load.
+Hours: The Broward-Thornborough Plant will be permitted for up to approximately 1,600 hours of annual operation at full load.

-Expansion Potential: The Broward-Thornborough site has been designed to facilitate a future plant expansion or conversion to combined cycle.
+Expansion Potential: The Broward-Thornborough Plant will be designed, and the interconnect request to Florida Power and Light has been made, to facilitate a future plant expansion or conversion to combined cycle.